NewRedditAlert vs F5Bot: why keyword alerts miss most leads

 Start simple with keywords.
 Add AI when you need context.
 Use regex when the exact pattern matters.

-My goal is that every alert you receive is one you can't afford to ignore.
+The goal: every alert you receive is one you can't afford to ignore.
+And setting one up takes about a minute.

 From a sentence to a live alert